Mutiny on the Bounty (1962 film): Plot

-On the voyage to Jamaica, Bligh attempts to bring back twice the number of breadfruit plants to atone for his tardiness, and must reduce the water rations of the crew to water the extra plants.
-One member of the crew falls from the rigging to his death while attempting to retrieve the drinking ladle.
-Another assaults Bligh over conditions on the ship and is fatally keelhauled.
+On the voyage to Jamaica, Bligh attempts to bring back twice the number of breadfruit plants to atone his tardiness, and reduce the water rations of the crew to water the extra plants.
+One member of the crew falls from the rigging to his death while attempting to retrieve the drinking ladle, as the other assaults Bligh and is fatally keelhauled.
 Mills taunts Christian after each death, trying to egg him on to challenge Bligh.
 When a crewman becomes gravely ill from drinking seawater, Christian attempts to give him fresh water, in violation of the Captain's orders.
 Bligh strikes Christian when he ignores his second order to stop.
 In response, Christian strikes Bligh.
 Bligh informs Christian that he will hang for his actions when they reach port.

-With nothing left to lose, Christian takes command of the ship and sets Bligh and the loyalist members of the crew adrift in the longboat with navigational equipment, telling them to make for a local island.
-Bligh decides instead to cross much of the Pacific in order to reach British authorities sooner.
-He returns to Britain with remarkable speed.
+With nothing left to lose, Christian takes command of the ship and sets Bligh and the loyalist members of the crew adrift in the longboat with a compass and meager rations, telling them to make for the island of Tofua.
+Bligh, bent on revenge, avoids Tofua and the rest of the islands by lying to his loyalists about the locals there practicing cannibalism, and instead crossing the Pacific westward in order to reach the Dutch colony of Kupang at the island of Timor.
+He returns to Britain with remarkable speed and weeks later, a court martial exonerates Bligh of any misdeeds for the loss of the Bounty and recommends an expedition to arrest the mutineers and bring them to trial.
+The court also comes to the conclusion that the appointment of Bligh as Captain of the Bounty was a mistake.
+This conclusion is based on the fact that several superb officers with commendable records participated in the mutiny against him.

-The military court exonerates Bligh of any misdeeds and recommends an expedition to arrest the mutineers and put them on trial, but it also comes to the conclusion that the appointment of Bligh as captain of the Bounty was wrong.
-In the meantime, Christian sails back to Tahiti to pick up supplies and the girlfriends of the crew.
-Then they go on to remote Pitcairn Island—which is marked incorrectly on the charts—to hide from the wrath of the Royal Navy.
+In the meantime, Christian sails back to Tahiti to pick up supplies, Maimiti and the girlfriends of the crew.
+They sail to several islands until they reach Pitcairn Island, which is marked incorrectly on the charts and would be virtually impossible for the British Navy to find because all charts reflect the same error.
 However, once on Pitcairn, Christian decides that it is their duty to return to Britain and testify to Bligh's wrongdoing, and he asks his men to sail with him.
-To prevent this possibility, the men set the ship on fire and Christian is fatally burned while trying to save it.
+To prevent this possibility, Mills and the rest set the Bounty on fire and Christian is fatally burned after retrieving (and eventually losing) the ship's sextant.
+Christian dies in Maimiti's arms as the Bounty burns and sinks.